 As tempting as it may be, don’t scratch a healing tattoo.
-When you get a tattoo, your skin is damaged by ink and needles, which causes itching at times.
-Scratching a healing tattoo can damage the tattoo, the surrounding skin and lead to infection.
+When you get a tattoo, your skin is damaged by ink and needles, which sometimes causes itching.
+Grinding a healing tattoo can damage the tattoo and the surrounding skin and lead to infection.

 Avoid Submerging the Tattoo in Water

-During the healing process, you need to avoid submerging your tattoo in water, which means you should avoid pools and bathtubs until your tattoo has completed the healing process.
+During the healing process, you must avoid submerging your tattoo in water and avoid pools and bathtubs until your tattoo has completed the healing process.
 After you get a tattoo, your skin’s barrier is compromised and won’t return to normal until the tattoo’s healing process is complete.
-When your skin barrier isn’t intact, you are susceptible to skin infections.
+You are susceptible to skin infections when your skin barrier isn’t intact.

 Create an After-Care Routine